 With chemistry as a guide, we have a better chance of heading toward health than just guessing, or depending on what drug manufacturers say the drug will do.

-offers patients complete dental treatments utilizing state-of-the-art technology
+Bluffton, South Carolina, offer patients complete dental treatments

-Please visit our sister site, Centers for Healing Scranton, in order to learn
+Please visit our sister site, the Huggins-Grube Dental Center in order to learn

-more Dr. Blanche’s own dental practice and where you can find a
+more Dr. Blanche’s private dental practice and where you can find a

 Huggins-Grube practitioner in your area.